 No heat?
 God forbid the family unit bundle up, get creative, and keep warm in stride.

 No air conditioning during a weather event like a Tropical Storm or Hurricane?
-Sitting around beaching and keeping the focus of conversation on misery at all times makes time spent during the tragedy seeming like endless hours of nothing more than a predatory posse ungrateful for whatever safety and shelter they have sitting around insulting God for allowing them so thoughtfully to have the physical opportunity to remain somehow magically alive.
+Sitting around beaching and keeping the focus of the conversation on misery at all times makes time spent during the tragedy seeming like endless hours of nothing more than a predatory posse ungrateful for whatever safety and shelter they have sitting around insulting God for allowing them so thoughtfully to have the physical opportunity to remain somehow magically alive.

 As people with short tempers are forced to face stress… including fears about income lost due to missing work because of an event… those who are prone to violence or teetering on the edge tend to get hyper obnoxious towards the people who are (at least on paper) their closest blood relatives, people they consider family (like love interests), and with their best friends.

 A wife abandoned during a storm physically by a man who absolutely hates being home with her and the kids is likely to experience enormous duress.
 Expect her to lash out against everyone — including him — if he fails to appear home to pretend to be her knight in shining armor if all he has to wear is tin foil.